bloomberg/bde-tools/_sources/waf.txt

 - ``-t``

-  Specify the build configuration using a :ref:`UFID`.
+  Specify the build configuration using a :ref:`bde_repo-ufid`.

 - ``--abi-bits`` or ``-a``